mini-services/miniurl/docs/contribution.md

 -  Check if you have Postgres installed locally and remove it or kill the process.
 ## Common issues

-### How do I create a new migration in the Storage Relational driver?
+### How do I create a new migration in the Storage Postgres driver?
--   cd to src/services/storage/drivers/relational folder
+-   cd to src/services/storage/drivers/postgres folder
 -   run `npx knex migrate:make <MIGRATION_NAME> -x ts --migrations-directory migrations`

 ### My urls keep getting erased on development mode!